dannnnngo/TransformerForPDE-startfromscrach/README.md

-# Lisa's Learning Routine on Transformer for solving Inverse Problem for PDE
+# Lisa's Learning Routine on Transformer for solving the Inverse Problem for PDE

-1. Start from traditional transformer from the Youtube Video: https://www.youtube.com/watch?v=ISNdQcPhsts&t=3685s&pp=ygUQdHJhbnNmb3JtZXIgY29kZQ%3D%3D, the related file is transformerStructureStepbyStep.py
+1. Start from the traditional transformer from the YouTube Video: https://www.youtube.com/watch?v=ISNdQcPhsts&t=3685s&pp=ygUQdHJhbnNmb3JtZXIgY29kZQ%3D%3D, the related file is transformerStructureStepbyStep.py

-2. Transform the stepbystep instruction code into 2D case in the TransformerModified file.
+2. Transform the step-by-step instruction code into the 2D case in the TransformerModified file.

-3. Using generating synthetic data for neural operators from the repository synthetic-data-for-neural-operators file.
+3. Using the generated synthetic data for neural operators from the repository synthetic-data-for-neural-operators file.

-4.
+   What is Drawing synthetic representative functions from a Sobolev space?

+     1. What is the Sobolev space?